 Once HMRC revoke gross payment status, sub-contractor cannot re-apply for gross payment status for 12 months.
-However, it may decide to accept the revocation now on the basis that it can then re-apply for gross payment status in a year’s time.
+However, it may decide to accept the revocation now.
+This would be on the basis that it can then re-apply for gross payment status in a year’s time.

-Conversely, a sub-contractor may choose to appeal tactically (regardless of the merits of the appeal) if it is expecting a large one-off payment or experiencing cash flow problems.
+Conversely, a sub-contractor may choose to appeal tactically regardless of the merits of the appeal.
+This can happen if it is expecting a large one-off payment, or experiencing cash flow problems.
 Once it has appealed, its gross payment status is reinstated until the appeal is decided.
 This may allow time to collect outstanding payments gross of tax.

 Will the contractors of the sub-contractor stop giving it work once they are informed that the subcontractor has moved from gross to net.
 The powers of HMRC to remove gross payment status are discretionary.
 If workload will be affected materially it is essential that an appeal is made.

-In the Autumn 2017 Budget, the government announced that there would be a consultation in spring 2018 on measures to extend existing security deposit legislation to include corporation tax and the CIS.
-(At present, HMRC may require a company to make a security deposit if it has a history of failing to meet its VAT or PAYE obligations.)
+In the Autumn 2017 Budget, the government announced that there would be a consultation in spring 2018.
+This would be on measures to extend existing security deposit legislation to include corporation tax and the CIS.
+(At present, HMRC may require a company to make a security deposit, if it has a history of failing to meet its VAT or PAYE obligations.)

-Any extension that is introduced as a result of the consultation will be included in the Finance Bill 2019 and will take effect from 6 April 2019.
+Any extension that is introduced as a result of the consultation will be included in the Finance Bill 2019.
+This will take effect from 6 April 2019.

 Altion Law are specialists at advising and representing parties with Construction matters.
-If you would like to have a confidential discussion with a member of our team,please complete our Contact Us Form, and we will call you back at a time that is suitable for you or you can contact us directly on 01908 414990.
+If you would like to have a confidential discussion with a member of our team, please complete our Contact Us Form.
+We will call you back at a time that is suitable for you, or you can contact us directly on 01908 414990.